strongdm/scim-integrations/docs/CONFIGURE_GOOGLE_SOURCE.md

 ![img5](https://user-images.githubusercontent.com/49597325/163181027-2c491377-8496-4177-85bf-fe6959ceab9c.png)

-6. Click in "Add Key" and select "Create new key"
+6. Click on "Add Key" and select "Create new key"

 ![img6](https://user-images.githubusercontent.com/49597325/163181039-2ccdb98e-95c5-49a4-ab6d-ae318e945367.png)

-7. Select "JSON" and create the key (then it will download your Service Account Key)
+7. Select "JSON" and create the key (then it will download your Service Account Key - you'll use this key to authenticate in the application)

 ![img7](https://user-images.githubusercontent.com/49597325/163181052-ba2c55ac-003a-407c-ace6-8db21435ab5b.png)

-8. Go back to the "Details" tab and copy your `Unique ID`
+8. Go back to the "Details" tab and copy your "Unique ID"

 ![img8](https://user-images.githubusercontent.com/49597325/163181064-f01be75d-7a3f-48f0-85c5-df736e46254a.png)